seoklab/ldld/README.md

 - `pyproject.toml` and `setup.cfg`: example project configuration, required for
   *installing* (`pip install [-e] .`) the project.

+Along with the `ldld` module, the project also ships a few executables for training the models - `ldld-mlp`, `ldld-cnn`, `ldld-rnn`, `ldld-trs`, and `ldld-gnn`.
+You can run them after installing the project.

 ## Further Reading

 ### Books